One question we get asked from homeowners quite often is “Why is the Aux Heat on my thermostat turned on?”

-Are you finding your Northwest Arkansas, Fort Smith River Valley & Southwest Missouri home just doesn’t feel comfortable temperature-wise in the winter?
+Are you finding your home just doesn’t feel comfortable temperature-wise in the winter?
 Is your family constantly complaining about being too cold?
 If this sounds familiar, you might not be using your system effectively.
-If you’ve noticed the words “aux heat” on your digital thermostat, this might help with your thermostat settings.
+If you’ve noticed the words “aux heat” on your digital or smart thermostat, this might help with your thermostat settings.
 This heat pump feature stands for auxiliary heat.

 The reason your thermostat has aux heat is that it indicates when gas or electric power has been triggered to help your heat pump reach a warm enough temperature when the weather outside is extremely cold.
 Unlike emergency heat settings which are run if your heat pump breaks, aux heat only kicks in when your heat pump can’t reach targeted settings and then turns off once the temperature is comfortable.
 It keeps your entire system running more efficiently while compensating when the heat pump just can’t provide enough heat quickly.